 1) Foils are square, and the head is round.
 So it’s difficult to avoid the appearance of lines or stripes in the hair if using foils.

-2) When hair is short, it’s only possible to place a single color in each foil instead of two (one light one dark).
+2) When hair is short, it’s only possible to place a single color in each foil instead of two (one light and one dark, or in technical terms, one highlight and one lowlight).
 On some men, two colors can actually make the overall appearance more natural.

 3) If the hair is particularly short, and foils are used on the back and sides, you end up with blond dots.
 Not necessarily the look you're going for, unless you want to look like a cheetah.